Biopsy 3. Histological examination

 • suppuration at the puncture site;

-• the spread of a bacterial infection with a fatal outcome.
+• spread of bacterial infection with fatal outcome.

-The results of histopathological examination allow the doctor not only to confirm or exclude prostate cancer, but also to determine the prevalence of cancer, the stage of the malignant process, choose the tactics of treatment and evaluate the prognosis of the disease.
+The results of histopathological examination allow the doctor not only to confirm or exclude prostate cancer, but also to establish the extent of cancer, the stage of the malignant process, choose treatment tactics and assess the prognosis of the disease.
 It is important for the urologist to know the exact location and extent of the pathological process.
-This information may help to decide on the extent of prostate surgery or determine the biopsy site for repeat site-specific biopsy.
+This information can help in deciding the extent of prostate surgery or in determining the biopsy site for repeat site-specific biopsy.

-Pathological aspects: number, location and length of prostate tissue columns Numerous studies conducted in the US and Europe confirm the fact that sextant biopsy of the prostate often gives false negative results.
-According to the recommendations of the European Association of Urology, a biopsy is currently being performed from at least 8 points, additionally, tissue columns are taken from the hypoechoic zones detected during ultrasound examination, located on the periphery of the prostate gland.
-Thus, with a biopsy of the prostate, 10 tissue columns are obtained (sextant biopsy + 2 tissue columns from the peripheral zone of each side of the prostate gland).
+Pathological aspects: number, location and length of prostate tissue columns Numerous studies conducted in the USA and Europe confirm the fact that sextant prostate biopsy often gives false negative results.
+According to the recommendations of the European Association of Urology, a biopsy is currently performed from at least 8 points, and additional tissue columns are collected from hypoechoic zones detected during ultrasound examination, located on the periphery of the prostate gland.
+Thus, during a prostate biopsy, 10 tissue columns are obtained (sextant biopsy + 2 tissue columns from the peripheral zone of each side of the prostate gland).

 The material obtained from the biopsy is sent to the laboratory for histopathological examination.
-According to the recommendations of the European Association of Urology, the resulting pieces of tissue from different parts of the prostate are sent to the laboratory in separate test tubes.
+According to the recommendations of the European Association of Urology, the obtained pieces of tissue from different parts of the prostate are sent to the laboratory in separate tubes.

-The biopsy material is subjected to special processing (fixation, cutting, staining), after which it is examined by a histologist under a microscope.
+The biopsy material undergoes special processing (fixation, cutting, staining), after which it is examined by a histologist under a microscope.

-The results of a prostate biopsy should be unambiguous, ie. clear and concise and concise.
+The results of a prostate biopsy must be unequivocal, i.e. crisp and clear and concise.
 It follows that the histopathological nomenclature of prostate lesions should be unified.
-Terms and phrases such as "glandular atypia", "possibly malignant", or "it is possible that the process is benign" are not allowed when interpreting the results of histopathological examination.
-Of great importance for an adequate histopathological examination is the completeness and sufficiency of the biopsy material.
-A specimen that contains little prostatic epithelial tissue is considered non-compliant.
-Columns of tissue, in which a sufficient amount of prostatic epithelial structures, can be distinguished with high accuracy from malignant.
-It is also necessary to be aware that some benign neoplasms can mimic prostate carcinoma.
-Given the above, the European Association of Urology has adopted the following diagnostic terms used to interpret the results of a prostate biopsy:
+Terms and phrases such as “glandular atypia,” “possibly malignant,” or “possibly benign” are not acceptable when interpreting histopathologic findings.
+The completeness and sufficiency of the biopsy material is of great importance for an adequate histopathological examination.
+An ineligible sample is one that contains little prostatic epithelial tissue.
+Columns of tissue in which there is a sufficient number of prostatic epithelial structures can be accurately distinguished from malignant.
+It is also necessary to know that some benign neoplasms can mimic prostate carcinoma.
+Taking into account the above, the European Association of Urology has adopted the following diagnostic terms used to interpret the results of prostate biopsy:

-• Acute inflammation, a negative result of the presence of a malignant neoplasm - is characterized by damage to the glandular structures, and may explain the elevated level of prostate-specific antigen in the patient.
+• Acute inflammation, a negative result for the presence of a malignant neoplasm - characterized by damage to the glandular structures, and may explain the increased level of prostate-specific antigen in the patient.

 • Chronic granulomatous inflammation, negative for malignancy: characterized by xanthogranulomatous inflammation.
-This condition can cause a persistent increase in prostate-specific antigen levels and give a false-positive result on a rectal digital examination.
-As a rule, granulomatous inflammation of the prostate tissues is associated with a history of BCG therapy for bladder cancer (intravesical therapy with Bacillus Calmette-Guerin, a weakened strain of Mycobacterium tuberculosis).
+This condition can cause a persistent increase in prostate-specific antigen levels and give a false-positive result on digital rectal examination.
+As a rule, granulomatous inflammation of prostate tissue is associated with a history of BCG therapy for bladder cancer (intravesical therapy with bacillus Calmette-Guérin - a weakened strain of Mycobacterium tuberculosis).

-• Adenosis/atypical adenomatous hyperplasia, a negative result for the presence of a malignant neoplasm - as a rule, this is a rare finding in the peripheral zone of the prostate, characterized by an accumulation of small acini surrounded by single basal cells.
+• Adenosis/atypical adenomatous hyperplasia, a negative result for the presence of a malignant neoplasm - as a rule, this is a rare finding in the peripheral zone of the prostate, characterized by a cluster of small acini surrounded by single basal cells.

 • Prostatic intraepithelial neoplasia(PIN).
 PIN can be diagnosed only by histological examination, has no specific clinical manifestations, and does not cause an increase in the level of prostate-specific antigen.
-Initially, low-grade and high-grade PIN were distinguished, but now it is accepted to distinguish only high-grade PIN, since the diagnosis of low-grade PIN has no predictive value for assessing the risk of prostate cancer on repeat biopsy.
+Initially, low-grade and high-grade PIN were distinguished; currently, it is customary to distinguish only high-grade PIN, since the diagnosis of low-grade PIN does not have prognostic value for assessing the risk of prostate cancer with a repeat biopsy.

 • Diagnosis

-• high-grade PIN, negative for adenocarcinoma.
-High-grade PIN diagnosed on extended prostate biopsy (>8 tissue columns) is not associated with an increased risk of prostate cancer and does not warrant a repeat biopsy.
-A repeat biopsy is recommended 2-3 years after the primary prostate biopsy.
+• High PTS, negative result for the presence of adenocarcinoma.
+High-grade PIN diagnosed by extended prostate biopsy (>8 tissue cores) is not associated with an increased risk of prostate cancer and does not require a repeat biopsy.
+A repeat biopsy is recommended 2-3 years after the initial prostate biopsy.

 Sextant